benchristel/process-to-processes/src/SoftwareDevelopment/Forces.md

 direction.
 Not all forces are equally strong—they have a magnitude.
 Forces can push in the same direction and add together, or they can oppose each other and cancel out.

-A system changes as long the forces acting on it do not sum to zero.
-If the forces sum to zero, the system will .
-Another way of viewing this is that any stable structures that emerge in the system are there because they effectively balance the forces currently acting on them.
+A system changes as long the forces within it do not sum to zero.
+If the forces sum to zero, the system will remain in a steady state.
+Any stable structures that emerge in a system are there because they effectively balance the local forces currently acting on them.

 Examples of forces: